brunoangeloccimartins/back-end-Challenge/README.md

 ## Acknowledgements

 Embarking on this project marked my inaugural journey with Nest.js, TypeORM, Redis, and Swagger.
-Each step presented a unique challenge, but it was an enriching experience that expanded my knowledge base.
+Each step presented a unique challenge, but it was an enriching experience that expanded my know-how.
 This endeavor revealed the vast expanse of learning that lies ahead, underscoring the continuous evolution of my skills.

 Despite encountering hurdles along the way, I found joy in the process.
 Every obstacle became an opportunity to delve deeper into the intricacies of these technologies.
 Researching and uncovering solutions felt akin to embarking on a thrilling treasure hunt, each discovery bringing me closer to overcoming the hurdles.

-This project not only honed my technical abilities but also instilled a sense of excitement for future endeavors.
+This project not only honed my technical abilities but also inspired a sense of excitement for future endeavors.
 It reaffirmed my passion for exploration and the pursuit of knowledge in the ever-evolving landscape of technology.